SinghKarminder/IoT-STM32CubeIDE/4.UART_Print/README.md

-# Blink LED Project on NUCLEO-L476RG Development Kit through STM32CubeIDE
+# Print message through UART Project of NUCLEO-L476RG Development Kit through STM32CubeIDE on serial terminal

-The project demonstrates how to use the STM32CubeIDE tool to configure peripherals, develop,and produce your beginning projects using initialization C code and HAL libraries using the STM32CubeIDE tool.
+The project demonstrates how to use the STM32CubeIDE tool to configure peripherals, develop,and produce your beginning projects using initialization C code and HAL libraries using the STM32CubeIDE tool to print message on the serial terminal PuTTY.

 The latest version of the STM32CubeIDE installer can be downloaded from the STMicroelectronics website at www.st.com.
 Or https://www.st.com/en/development-tools/stm32cubeide.html